Plan a Conditional Access deployment

 Will this policy apply to any application, user action, or authentication context?
 If yes-

-- What application(s) will the policy apply to?
+- What application(s) or services will the policy apply to?

 - What user actions will be subject to this policy?

-- What authentication contexts does this policy will be applied to?
+- What authentication contexts will this policy be applied to?